Meat Chicken Standards

 Note: Individual birds may be caught in daylight for required treatments or inspections.

-12.1.3 All chickens must be caught and carried round the body or by both legs.
-Single legged catching of chickens is prohibited.
+12.1.3 All chicken must be caught and carried round the body or by both legs.
+Single leg catching of chickens is prohibited.

 12.1.4 Not allocated.